 - Biomedical Engineering Society (BMES)

-- Global Engineering Deans Council (GEDC) - Executive Committee
+- Global Engineering Deans Council (GEDC) - Executive Committee and 2016 Elections Committee

 - Society of Women Engineers (SWE)